 - Whining, rattling, or grinding noise coming from the engine at idle:

 Engines make strange noises sometimes and, from a professional standpoint, could stem from what feels like an almost infinite number of reasons.
 Being able to narrow down those reasons comes only from experience.
 Rotational noises are very distinct and could be as simple as a bent brake rotor dust shield, or it could be the engine singing its final tune before complete detonation.
 If you encounter these noises on a car you are looking to purchase, proceed with extreme caution.

 - Metal particulates in the engine oil:

-A good practice if you are looking to buy a used car from any manufacturer is to take the car for a pre-purchase inspection.
+A good practice for buying a used car from any manufacturer is to take the car for a pre-purchase inspection.
 Find a local shop specializing in Porsche and ask the owner to meet you there so you can have the car put on a lift and inspected.
-Most automotive shops perform this type of inspection routinely and charge around $150, depending on the area, or roughly one hour of labor.
-There is an emphasis on finding a Porsche specialist because, with these cars, you really need someone who knows the brand.
-They may miss important details that can change the value or even your interest in purchasing the vehicle.
+Most automotive shops routinely perform this type of inspection and charge around $150, depending on the area, or roughly one hour of labor.
+There is an emphasis on finding a Porsche specialist because, with these cars, you need someone who knows the brand.
+They may miss important details that can change your value or interest in purchasing the vehicle.

 What Happens If the IMS Fails?

 To put it bluntly, if the IMS bearing fails, so do many of your dreams.
 IMS failure is considered catastrophic in the mechanical world, so it will probably never run again.
 The M96 is a high-interference motor, so the cylinder head-to-engine block timing is crucial to its operation and survival.
 Failure causes the timing chains to skip or even break, making the Pistons come into contact with the intake and exhaust valves, slamming into each other, and breaking apart.